Skip to content

 3. Understand current market dynamics.

 Does the real estate market where you are planning to buy a home currently favor buyers or sellers?
 What’s the inventory situation like in the area?
-How long are homes staying on the market, on average, before going under contract?
+How long are homes staying on the market?

-Knowing the answers to these types of questions can help you make a smart offer on a Bay Area home.
+This kind of research will help you make a smart offer on a Bay Area home.
 The goal here is to understand current conditions within the local housing market, and how they affect you as a buyer.

 Your real estate agent can answer a lot of these questions for you.
 (See tip #4 below.)
 But you can also gain some insight by researching online.